Intel Israel more than doubles exports, mulls new investment

 Most of Intel Israel's exports - $3.5 billion - came from its chip manufacturing activities.

 Intel is Israel's largest private employer, with 8,542 workers, up 10 percent from 2011.
-The company has two plants - in Jerusalem and Kiryat Gat - as well as four research and development centres.
+The company has two plants - in Jerusalem and Kiryat Gat - as well as four research and development centers.

 Eden said Intel was also committed to investing in start-ups, having invested in 64 Israeli companies since 1996.
 In July its global investment arm Intel Capital said it would expand its operations in Israel.